Ahmad-Zaman-Khan/django-ecommerce/README.md

-£This is my e-commerce website
+£This is my e-commerce website.